Sport Management Admission and Retention Requirements

 - Students must complete all professional content courses with a grade of C or better.

-- In order to enroll in the internship and to graduate from the program, students must have a minimum overall GPA of 2.5.
+- In order to enroll in the internship, students must have a minimum overall GPA of 2.5.

 IV.
 Related Content